Information for the DIMACS REU Program

 - Make sure that you are eligible (see above).

-- Go through the list of projects offered this year and make a note of the projects that you are most interested in.
+- Go through the list of projects offered this year (not yet online) and make a note of the projects that you are most interested in.

 - Collect the information mentioned in the application checklist above.

 - Provide your name and email in our application portal.
 You will receive an email with a personalized URL.
 Click on the link to start your application.

 - You can submit your application or save it for later.
 You can resume through the same link that you received in your registration email.